ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/creating-and-deploying.dotnet.markdown

 * Indexes are used by the server to satisfy queries.
   They are at the heart of RavenDB's efficiency and should be understood before indexes and queries are defined in production.

-* They can do a number of operations on the data behind the scenes so that queries that use this alrady processed data are as fast as possible.
+* They can do a number of operations on the data behind the scenes so that queries that use this already processed data are as fast as possible.

 * Whenever a user issues a query _that doesn't specify an index_, RavenDB's Query Optimizer will try to find an existing auto-index that fulfills the query.